rickoslyder/QuickPrompts/README.md

 ### Using Prompts

-1. Visit ChatGPT (chat.openai.com or chatgpt.com), Grok, Gemini, DeepSeek, T3 Chat, Claude (claude.ai), or Mistral (mistral.ai)
+1. Visit ChatGPT (chat.openai.com or chatgpt.com), Grok, Gemini, DeepSeek, T3 Chat, Claude (claude.ai), Mistral (mistral.ai), or Google AI Studio (aistudio.google.com)
 2. Look for the prompt buttons below the input area
 3. Click any prompt to insert it at your cursor position
 4. Edit the inserted text as needed before sending